HenriqueNPinho/FEUP-ESOF/docs/ArchitectureAndDesign.md

 vertical decomposition can define a hierarchy of subsystems that cover all layers of implementation.

 ## Rascunho
-For our project, we decided that the MVC (Model-View-Controller) architecture pattern is the one that best suits our objective.
+For our project, we decided that the MVC (Model-View-Controller) architecture pattern is the one that best suits our app .

 Since there is a clear separation of what is observed:
     View - functionalities that the user can use on the mobile phone screen